-As a motivating example, we consider five speech signals shown in Fig.~\ref{fig:speechsignals} (left).
-Their instantaneous\footnote{Note that this mixture is not convolutive as is typical to real-world acoustic signal mixing; we consider the simpler instantaneous case for demonstration purposes.} mixture, shown in Fig.~\ref{fig:speechsignals} (right), is generated so that signals $2$ through $5$ are static, mixed into $5$ channels with fixed random mixing coefficients.
-Signal $1$ (i.e., its virtual source) is moving: The first column of ${\bf A}$ is linearly progressing from ${\bf a}_1$ to ${\bf a}_2$; these random column vectors make an angle of $20^{\circ}$.
+Consider five speech signals shown in Fig.~\ref{fig:speechsignals} (left).
+Their instantaneous\footnote{Note that this mixture is not convolutive as is typical to real-world acoustic signal mixing; we consider the simpler instantaneous case for demonstration purposes.} mixture, shown in Fig.~\ref{fig:speechsignals} (right), is generated so that signals $2$ through $5$ are static, mixed into $5$ channels with fixed random mixing coefficients, while signal $1$ (i.e., its virtual source) is moving: The first column of ${\bf A}^n$, denoted as ${\bf a}^n$, is linearly progressing from ${\bf a}$ to ${\bf b}$ according to ${\bf a}^n=(N-n+1)/N{\bf a}+(n-1)/N{\bf b}$; ${\bf a}$ and ${\bf b}$ are random column vectors that make an angle of $20^{\circ}$.
+The other columns of ${\bf A}^n$ are constant over $n$.
 Signal $1$ is amplified by factor $5$ in order to accentuate it in the mixture.

 Fig.~\ref{fig:efica} shows typical components obtained by a conventional ICA algorithm (symmetric FastICA \cite{hyvarinen1999}) when applied to this mixture.
 The order of components is random, which is due to the inherent ambiguity of BSS.
 By visual inspection, components $2$ and $5$ correspond to the original signals $5$ and $2$, respectively, up to scales and signs.
 Component $3$ corresponds to the original signal $3$ up to a certain more significant residual interference.